virtengine/docs.virtengine.com/_posts/v1.5/2-cloud-management-platform/megam_vertice_gettingstarted.md

 #<b>Apps</b>

-We've written language and framework guides for a variety of different platforms: Java, Rails, Node.js This guide will walk you through launching your app in Megam Vertice
+We've written language and framework guides for a variety of different platforms: Java, Rails, Node.js This guide will walk you through launching your app in Megam VirtEngine
 [block:html]
 {
   "html": "<div></div>\n<a class=\"megam-button blue\" href=\"megam_app_java\" role=\"button\">Go to launch an app NOW!</a>\n<style>\n\n</style>"